Best password manager for seniors in 2026

-I am a CISSP-certified security practitioner.
 I run security for a living.
 People assume my house is a cybersecurity fortress.
 The honest answer is that my house runs about six tools, costs less than a streaming service per adult per month, and most of what keeps us safe is not a tool — it is a 20-minute conversation we have every year and a few rules everyone in the family knows by name.

 This guide is what I actually recommend to friends, family, and the individuals who come to us for advice.
 Not a vendor pitch.
 What I would tell my sister if she called me Saturday morning saying "I don't know where to start."